bcrist/re4k/readme.md

 Note: a large number of temporary files are created (and then deleted) in the `temp/` directory.
 I found that adding a Windows Defender exclusion for the repo and the `ispLEVER_Classic2_1` directory significantly speeds up the process.

 # TODO
-* Refactor routing jobs to use common.ClusterRouting, common.WideRouting
 * Hardware experiments
     * Why are there two fuses to enable the OSCTIMER? what happens if only one is enabled? (or none, but divider/outputs are enabled)
     * Do OSCTIMER outputs only replace the GRP feedback signals when enabled, or also the signal that goes to the ORM?